JelleZijlstra/taxonomy/docs/name.md

   a different name that was originally placed in the same genus.
 - _SecondaryHomonymOf_: The name is a species-group name that has previously been used for a different name that is currently placed in the same genus.
+- _PermanentlyReplacedSecondaryHomonym_: The name is not currently a secondary homonym of another name, but was replaced before 1961 and is therefore now permanently invalid.
+This condition only applies if the junior homonym is not in use, so the tag has a field _is_in_use_ that should be set to True if the junior homonym is currently in use.
 - _NotPreoccupiedBy_: Indicates that a name is _not_ preoccupied by another similar name, though it is similar enough that confusion is possible.
+- _IgnorePreoccupationBy_: Mark that a name should not be considered as preoccupied by another name.
+This is used to deal with false positives in fuzzy homonym matching.
 - _UnjustifiedEmendationOf_: The name is an unjustified emendation of another name.
 - _IncorrectSubsequentSpellingOf_: The name is an incorrect subsequent spelling of another name.